 Address: Dorsoduro, 701-704, 30123 Venezia VE, Italy

-For art fans in Venice, the Peggy Guggenheim Collection is a must-see attraction.
-Located on the exclusive island of Dorsoduro, this art museum is in possession of one of Europe’s most significant collections of modern and contemporary art.
+The Peggy Guggenheim Collection is a must-see for art fans in Venice.
+Located on the exclusive island of Dorsoduro, this art museum has one of Europe’s most significant modern and contemporary art collections.

-With works by artists such as Salvador Dalí, Pablo Picasso, and Jackson Pollock, there are endless treasures to discover at the Guggenheim Collection.
-They also hold a few rotating exhibitions, so be sure to check the museum’s website to see what’s on display before your visit.
+The Guggenheim Collection offers endless treasures to discover, including works by artists such as Salvador Dalí, Pablo Picasso, and Jackson Pollock.
+The museum also holds a few rotating exhibitions, so check the website before your visit to see what’s on display.

-Of course, the uniqueness of this collection isn’t just found in the works displayed here, but also in the building itself.
-This famous collection was originally housed in a stately mansion along the Grand Canal and has since been converted into a museum.
+Of course, the uniqueness of this collection isn’t just found in the works displayed here but also in the building itself.
+This famous collection was initially housed in a stately mansion along the Grand Canal and has since been converted into a museum.

-The mansion’s interior spaces have been kept true to their original designs, and are a wonderful example of Italian Art Deco architecture.
-Visitors can also explore the stunning building and gardens that house the museum, both designed by renowned architect Philip Johnson.
+The mansion’s interior spaces have been kept accurate to their original designs and are an excellent example of Italian Art Deco architecture.
+Visitors can also explore the stunning buildings and gardens that house the museum, designed by renowned architect Philip Johnson.

-The museum buildings are a work of art in themselves, featuring clean lines and geometric shapes that perfectly complement the artwork inside.
-After exploring the museum, be sure to take some time to enjoy the lush gardens, which are filled with sculptures and other works of art.
+The exhibition center buildings are works of art featuring clean lines and geometric shapes that perfectly complement the artwork.
+After exploring the gallery, don’t forget to take some time to enjoy the lush gardens, which are filled with sculptures and other works of art.

-See Related: Best Things to Do in Rome & Places to Visit
+See Related: Things to Do in Rome & Places to Visit

 10. Burano